JOEL MOWAT - Senior Physiotherapist and Director

 MARINA SHANNON - Physiotherapist

 Marina graduated from AUT with a BHSc (Physio) at the end of 2018.
-Throughout her time there, she learned the valuable skill of how to consider a patient holistically and ensure that their goals are kept at the forefront of treatment.
+Throughout her time there, she learned the valuable skills of comprehensive assessment, diagnosis and management of both acute injuries and long term conditions.
+Marina enjoys examining a patient holistically and ensuring that their goals are kept at the forefront of treatment.

 Outside of work, Marina enjoys doing anything outdoors.
 She loves a good team game, stand-up paddle boarding, and exploring beaches along New Zealand’s coastline.
-Marina also enjoys taking photos and appreciates specialty coffee.
+Marina also enjoys photography and specialty coffee.